Wizard (Marvel Comics): Fictional character biography

-MODOK Superior was able to revive Wizard and the other Intelligencia members where they began to formulate their plans after their predicted shatter of the superhero community.
+Wizard collaborated with Blastaar where they enslaved Medusa and wanted to get to know his son Bentley 23.
+He transported the Baxter Building to the Negative Zone where he and Blastaar had to contend with Ant-Man, She-Hulk, and Miss Thing.
+When handed over to the Inhumans, Wizard later develops dementia due to Black Bolt injuring him as punishment for enslaving Medusa.

-Wizard's mind began to shows signs of dementia, due to punishment inflicted by Black Bolt, so he decided to create a new Frightful Four with Klaw, Karl Malus, and Carnage.
-He attempted to control Cletus Kasady's mind, but due to his lobotomization, it was impossible.
-Wizard instead transferred Kassidy's blood into Malus and made him into Superior Carnage.
+Wizard creates a new Frightful Four with Klaw, Karl Malus, and Carnage.
+He attempted to control Cletus Kasady's mind, but due to his lobotomy, it was impossible.
+Wizard instead transferred Kasady's blood into Malus and made him into Superior Carnage.
 Wizard's goal was to take over NYC City Hall and impress his son, but Superior Spider-Man was able to stop him.
 Despite losing the battle, Wizard was able to reconnect with his son and regain his mental facilities.

 The Wizard subsequently joined the plans of the behind-the-scenes villain known as 'the Quiet Man' to destroy the Fantastic Four, but after his clone rejected him in favour of his friends, followed by him witnessing the scale of the Quiet Man's plans, the Wizard decided to aid the FF against the villain so that he could ensure that his 'son' would grow up in peace.

-Wizard then appears talking to MODOK Superior when he hears that Doctor Doom has gone straight, only to confront him.
-During the battle, he manages to outsmart him with his upgraded tech until Doctor Doom in his version of the Iron Man armor becomes distracted by a vision, giving him the chance to defeat him.
-Wizard then tells MODOK Superior what happened to other supervillains until Doctor Doom arrives and defeats all of them.

-During the "Opening Salvo" part of the Secret Empire storyline, Wizard is recruited by Baron Helmut Zemo to join the Army of Evil.
+During the Secret Empire storyline, Wizard joins Helmut Zemo's Army of Evil.